stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

-The `@Configuration` annotation denotes a class containing a number of `@Bean` methods that create the components to be managed by the container.
-Note that Spring beans are generally singleton instances.
+The `@Configuration` annotation denotes a class containing a number of `@Bean` methods that create components to be managed by the container.

 Here we can see the benefits of using dependency injection: